Conservation Easements

 Appraisal & Tax Review

-Optional — you may choose to appraise the value for tax purposes.
+Optional — you may choose to appraise the value of your conservation easement donation for tax purposes.

 Finalize and Record

-The easement is recorded with the county and lasts forever.
+The conservation easement is recorded with the county and lasts forever.

 Stewardship Begins

-DCLT monitors the land annually to uphold the agreement.
+DCLT monitors the land annually to uphold the terms of the conservation easement agreement.

 What Is Protected?